 In Central Africa, Grace Endalle from the Central African Network on Human Rights Defenders, reported on the dangerous shrinking of civic space in Congo, the Democratic Republic of Congo and Cameroon, where there are numerous arbitrary arrests, excessive police violence and inhumane treatments.
 It was recommended that these States take a more solid step towards the protection of democracy and governance by aligning themselves with the African Charter.

-In West Africa, the coups in Mali and Guinea have contributed to a hostile climate towards civil society and the human rights situation.
+In West Africa, the coups in Mali and in Guinea have contributed to creating a hostile climate towards civil society that is not favorable to the defense of human rights.
 In contrast, and as a result of the pandemic, Benin has released 411 prisoners and modified its legal framework in favour of people with disabilities, though progress on human rights remains limited in the country.
-The country’s human rights situation will be reviewed during the upcoming 69th ACHPR session.
+Benin’s human rights situation will be reviewed during the upcoming 69th ACHPR session.

 In Southern Africa, Eswatini is plagued by several human rights violations.
 The government has granted itself full powers, which now overrides the judiciary and the legislature.
 In Namibia, although efforts to cooperate with the ACHPR have been commended, concerns remain about the role of the Ombudsman in the legislative process and the persistence of anti-LGBT laws.
 Both countries, as well as the Seychelles, will also be subject to review of their national human rights situation during the 69th session of the ACHPR.

 40 years of the African Charter: contrast with the reality of the continent and the Covid-19 pandemic